re-rxjs/react-rxjs.org/docs/api/core/bind.md

 #### Arguments

-- `observable`: Source observable to be used by the hook.
+- `observable`: The source Observable to be used by the hook.

 #### Returns

 `[1, 2]`:

-1. A React Hook that yields the latest emitted value of the observable.
+1. A React Hook that yields the latest emitted value of the Observable.
 If the Observable doesn't synchronously emit a value upon the first subscription, then the hook will leverage React Suspense while it's waiting for the first value.

-2. A [`shareLatest`] version of the observable.
+2. A [`shareLatest`] version of the source Observable.
 It can be used for composing other streams that depend on it.
-The shared subscription is closed as soon as there are no subscribers to that observable.
+The shared subscription is closed as soon as there are no subscribers to that Observable.

 ### Example